Lucki2g/PCF-Horizontal-Timeline/README.md

 ### Smaller features

 - Touch support
-- Canvas & Custom Page support
+- Canvas & Custom Page support (has not been checked in v2.0.0)

 # 🏆 Credits: